cummim/Sierra-Clancy-request-export/README.md

 * Part 1: getOffsiteRequests.py generates a JSON file with hyperlinks referencing Sierra item ids
 * Part 2: getItemBarcodes.py generates a pipe-delimited text file containing barcodes for the items

+The complete setup would be to create a cron job that calls these scripts, and then executes a system command to submit the file of barcodes to Caiasoft via their API.

 <b>Usage: </b>
 <pre>
 $ python getOffsiteRequests.py